 Text saying 'Meet Andy Sutter, MA' in bold black font on a yellow background.

-• Played professional baseball (Dodgers organization)
+Professional baseball (Dodgers organization)

-• Master's in Sport and Performance Psychology from University of Denver
+Master’s in Sport and Performance Psychology

 • Professional Experience: